San Francisco, the Bay Area, California, and some visits to

 |Hog & Rocks (19th at San Carlos).

 Closed!
-The outside tables are large, the heaters are powerful and dogs are offered water.
-Hog & Rocks is open until 'round midnight, just right for a semi-nocturnal hog is way too good for him, but he has gotten a lamb bone
+The outside tables were large, the heaters were powerful and dogs were offered water.
+Hog & Rocks wes open until 'round midnight, just right for a

+(oysters), and the hog was way too good for him, but he did

 |Hot Press (Mission between 25th &

 26th).
 Closed!
-To Huxley, the only attraction of this panino shop was how close it is to his home.
+To Huxley, the only attraction of this panino shop was how close it was to his home.
 There was an awning over the two sidewalk tables, but nothing else for dogs.
-But just across the street there's a nicely appointed water bowl outside the dog-friendly Fizzary and brand new pet supply Mission Critter, so altogether it was a nice
+But just across the street there was a nicely appointed water bowl outside the dog-friendly Fizzary and brand new pet supply Mission Critter, so altogether it was a

 |Humphrey Slocombe (Harrison at 24th).
 Huxley didn't think the novel flavors here were any more exotic than what he found on the street every day, but he lived for the end of the cone just the same.
 Less spilled ice cream than Mitchell's, but more outside seating.